CynthiaWeaver-Jeannine/reservation-system/README.md

-Fullstack Application - Restaurant Reservation
+# Restaurant Reservation - a FullStack Web Application

-Project Pitch: The aim of this web application is to provide the user with an internal restaurant management site.
+Scenario: The aim of this web application is to provide the user with an internal restaurant management site.
 The functionality of this site allows a user to schedule a new reservation, create a new table to seat guests at, look up past and current reservations by phone number, and keep track of who is seated at what table.
 This is a fullstack application utilizing React, Bootstrap, Node.js, express, and knex.

 User Stories: As a user, I should be able to:
 * View todays reservations and available tables at the /dashboard route.